 Even the best jobs can lead to burnout.
 The harder you work and the more motivated you are to succeed, the easier it is to get in over your head.

 The prevalence of burnout is increasing as technology further blurs the line between work and home.
-New research from the American Psychological Association and the National Opinion Research Center at the University of Chicago reported the following:
+Recent research from the American Psychological Association and the National Opinion Research Center at the University of Chicago reported the following:

 - 48% of Americans experienced increased stress over the past 5 years